-Line 7.-An addition to qualified basis results when there is an increase in the number of low-income units or an increase in the floor space of the low-income units over that which existed at the close of the first year of the credit period (without application of the modified percentage calculation).
-You may claim a credit for an addition to qualified basis only if credit amounts have been allocated by the housing credit agency to cover these additions.
-Credits for an addition to qualified basis may be claimed at the reduced credit percentage of two-thirds of the credit percentage (expressed as a decimal) on line 5 through the end of the compliance period.
+Line 7.
+An addition to qualified basis results when there is an increase in the number of low-income units or an increase in the floor space of the low-income units over that which existed at the close of the first year of the credit period (before application of the modified percentage calculation).
+Credits for an addition to qualified basis are claimed at the reduced credit percentage of two-thirds of the credit percentage (expressed as a decimal carried out to at least four places) on line 5 through the end of the 15-year compliance period.

-If you are claiming a credit for additions to qualified basis, you must subtract the original qualified basis of the building at the close of the first year of the credit period (see Form 8609, Part II, line 8a (Part II, line 2a, on earlier revisions)) from the building's qualified basis entered on line 3 of Schedule A. Enter the result on line 7.
-If the result is zero or less, enter zero on lines 7 through 12 and enter the credit from line 6 on line 13.
+If you are claiming a credit for additions to qualified basis, you must subtract the original qualified basis of the building at the close of the first year of the credit period (see Form 8609, line 8a (Part II, line 2a, on the 1988 and 1991 revisions)) from the building's qualified basis entered on line 3 of Schedule A. Enter the result on line 7.
+If the result is zero or less, skip lines 8 through 12 and enter the credit from line 6 on line 13.